nimashoghi/ece6254-presentation/slides.md

 [click] For training, FlowMM learns a vector field that transforms simple distributions into complex material structures:

-- It uses physics-informed base distributions: uniform on torus for atom positions, binary encoding for atom types, and informed priors for lattice parameters
+- We begin with physics-informed base distributions: uniform on torus for atom positions, binary encoding for atom types, and informed priors for lattice parameters
-- The model learns a vector field following optimal transport principles between these simple distributions and real materials
+- For each of these distributions, we define paths between the initial and target distributions, e.g., simple linear interpolation
+- Then, define a velocity field $u(x, t)$ that induces this path, and learn it using a neural network
-- Throughout this process, it maintains critical crystal symmetries: translation, rotation, and permutation invariance
+- With careful base distribution and path design, we maintain critical crystal symmetries: translation, rotation, and permutation invariance

 [click] For sampling, the process is elegantly simple - we solve an Ordinary Differential Equation: